wso2/product-apim/product-scenarios/8-analyze-usage-of-apis-for-business-insights/8.3-business-insights-for-an-api-develeoper-based-on-api-usage/8.3.4-view-from-what-type-of-devices-an-api-get-the-highest-number-of-requests/README.md

-# 8.5.1 View API Usage by Applications.
+# 8.3.4 View from What Type of Devices an API Get the Highest Number of Requests.

 ## When to use this approach